-Some ailments need the power of the medicine cabinet, but other times when you're not feeling that hot all you need to do is look toward the spice rack.
-Whether you're in a bad mood, can't stop coughing, nursing a hangover, or have post-workout soreness, here are four spices that can help you feel better — no medicine required!
+Some ailments need the power of the medicine cabinet, but other times when you're not feeling that hot, all you need to do is look toward the spice rack.
+Whether you're in a bad mood, can't stop coughing, are nursing a hangover, or have post-workout soreness, here are four spices that can help you feel better — no medicine required!

 When to use: When you're feeling down.